mrxiaohe/WRScpp/README.md

 ####3. `stsreg_C()`: A variation of Theil-Sen regression estimator

 Slopes are selected such that some robust measure of variance of residuals is minimized.
+By default, percentage bend midvariance (see the function `pbvar()`) is minimized.

 (1).
 Apply `stsreg_C()` to `dataset1` and plot a regression line based on the result.